Symmetric doubly periodic gravity-capillary waves with small vorticity: Introduction

 \subsection{Previous results}

 We conclude this introduction with some historical remarks about doubly periodic steady water waves.
-The first rigorous construction of such waves in the irrotational setting is due to Reeder \& Shinbrot \cite{ReederShinbrot81}, who considered periodic lattices of the same type as in \eqref{eq:lambda_diamond}.
-Later, Sun \cite{Sun93} proved a similar result under the influence of pressure forcing.
-Waves with an arbitrary fundamental domain were constructed by Craig \& Nicholls \cite{CraigNicholls00}, using a variational Lyapunov--Schmidt reduction and topological methods.
+The first rigorous construction of such waves in the irrotational setting is due to \textcite{Reeder81Three}, who considered periodic lattices of the same type as in~\eqref{eq:lambda_diamond}.
+Later, \textcite{Sun93Three} proved a similar result under the influence of pressure forcing.
+Waves with an arbitrary fundamental domain were constructed by \textcite{Craig00Travelling}, using a variational Lyapunov--Schmidt reduction and topological methods.
 Similar results can also be obtained using the spatial-dynamics method, in which the equations of motion are seen as an infinite-dimensional dynamical system where one of the horizontal spatial directions plays the role of time.
-Symmetric diamond waves were constructed by Groves \& Mielke \cite{GrovesMielke01}, while Groves \& Haragus \cite{GrovesHaragus03} considered arbitrary fundamental domains (see also Nilsson \cite{Nilsson19}).
+Symmetric diamond waves were constructed by \textcite{Groves01Spatial}, while \textcite{Groves03Bifurcation} considered arbitrary fundamental domains (see also \textcite{Nilsson19Three} and \textcite{Ahmad23Resonant} for related results in other physical settings).
 As previously mentioned, the case of pure gravity waves is much more challenging, due to the appearance of small divisors.
-Nevertheless, existence theories for both symmetric and asymmetric doubly periodic waves have been established by Iooss \& Plotnikov \cites{IoossPlotnikov09, IoossPlotnikov11}.
+Nevertheless, existence theories for both symmetric and asymmetric doubly periodic waves have been established by \textcites{Iooss09Small,Iooss11Asymmetrical}.